benmatela/PeopleApp/README.md

 ## Project Descriptions

 ### People.Application
-* Commands: Contains classes for creating, updating, deleting, or performing other actions on domain entities.
+* `Commands`: Contains classes for creating, updating, deleting, or performing other actions on domain entities.
-* Queries: Contains classes for querying data, typically read-only operations.
+* `Queries`: Contains classes for querying data, typically read-only operations.
-* EventHandlers: Event handlers often involve infrastructure concerns (e.g. interacting with databases or message queues) and putting them in this Layer ensures that they can be implemented in a flexible way.
+* `EventHandlers`: Event handlers often involve infrastructure concerns (e.g. interacting with databases or message queues) and putting them in this Layer ensures that they can be implemented in a flexible way.
-* DTOs: Data Transfer Objects used for transferring data between layers.
+* `DTOs`: Data Transfer Objects used for transferring data between layers.
-* Helpers: Common method that can be used across the app eg DateHelper which gets date by date of birth.
+* `Helpers`: Common method that can be used across the app eg DateHelper which gets date by date of birth.
-* Mappers: Convert one object type to the other eg CreatePersonRequest DTO to Person entity.
+* `Mappers`: Convert one object type to the other eg CreatePersonRequest DTO to Person entity.
-* Interfaces: Our interfaces eg IBaseRepository which has all the common fields across repositories.
+* `Interfaces`: Our interfaces eg IBaseRepository which has all the common fields across repositories.

 ### People.Domain
-* Entities: Core business objects representing data in the system (e.g. Person).
+* `Entities`: Core business objects representing data in the system (e.g. Person).
-* Events: Domain event for example when a new person is created (e.g. PersonCreatedEvent).
+* `Events`: Domain event for example when a new person is created (e.g. PersonCreatedEvent).

 This app currently uses `In Memory Database` but an example SQL Table design for our `Person` entity would look like: